 An inquiry into the relationship between the iterative process of design and technological advancement in our pursuit of prosperity.

 An emphasis on understanding our relationships with, and responsibilities to, other individuals, communities, nations, and generations.

 Originally published: September 11, 2013; Updates ongoing

-A symposium on energy and architecture organized by The League and the Columbia University Graduate School of Architecture, Planning and Preservation.
+Documentation of a symposium on energy and architecture organized by The League and the Columbia University Graduate School of Architecture, Planning and Preservation.